 - With the fax machine humming for three days, many missing certificates were received.
 Records were organized for the state auditor and presented for the state's review.

 The associate claiming to be an employee presented the usual risk of IRS assessments for unpaid social security, Medicare, and unemployment taxes, as well as failure to withhold income, social security, and Medicare taxes.
 The issue required an investigation of the facts and the drafting of a response to the IRS inquiry.
 The answer from the Service was unexpected.
 The Service, as allowed by law, declined to become involved in the dispute.
 The third issue was closed.

 We Hope This is Never Your Situation

 We are often brought in when a business is facing a complex financial, accounting, or auditing situation and their current firm or staff do not seem to know how to find the right solutions.
 While we can act like an emergency room, we much prefer to work with you and your financial team to avoid such problems.

 Since this engagement, MGA has assisted in a reorganization, substantially reducing the state and federal tax burden.
 We have developed operating budgets and advised on the upgrading of accounting software and the local area network.

 We are here to help take your complex problems and find the right solution.

 When You Are Ready, We Are Here For You.

 Learn more about our full range of services and how we tackle your problem to solve.

 Our F.A.S.T.
-(Finance Accounting Support Team) program, in particular, provides a full range of accounting, comptroller, and financial management services, and is able to act as your Rapid Response Team if needed.
+(Finance Accounting Support Team) program, in particular, provides a full range of accounting, controller, and financial management services, and is able to act as your Rapid Response Team if needed.